Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 2. Is it crawlable and indexable?

-Crawling your website’s pages is a core function of Google and other search engines, as is indexing them, AKA pushing them into their search results.
+Crawling your website’s pages and indexing them—AKA pushing them into search results — is a core function of Google and other search engines.

 When your website’s pages are crawlable and indexable, they can then rank in Google and be found by your audience.